alyzart22/node-pathogens-portal-Mexico/README.md

 The following steps are for a quick setup/starting guide, `Hugo` should have been installed (link mentioned above) in your computer before following the below mentioned steps.

 1) Fork this repository to your own github organisation, if desired you can use different name for the repository while forking.
-More information on how to do that can be found [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).
+More information on how to do that can be found [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) or watch the [demo video](https://youtu.be/Ycq1HamGa9I).

-2) Clone the forked repository to your computer using the following command in a terminal
+2) Clone the forked repository to your computer using the following command in a terminal ([demo video](https://youtu.be/Y53Cny4LHNo))

     ```
     git clone --recursive <your fork url>